Low depth algorithms for quantum amplitude estimation: Empirical results

 Figure 11 plots the performance of the Power Law, the QoPrime and the IQAE in noisy settings, where performance is measured by the number of oracle calls for target accuracy $\epsilon$.
 The plot emphasizes the advantage of the Power law and the QoPrime over algorithms such as IQAE, which require access to a full circuit depth of $O(1/\epsilon)$.
 In this scenario, this large depth is exponentially penalized by the depolarizing noise by requiring an exponentially large number of classical samples to achieve a precision below the noise level.
 In comparison, the power law and the QoPrime AE algorithms transition smoothly to a classical estimation scaling and do not suffer from an exponential growth in oracle calls.
 The Power law AE algorithm has the best practical performance according to the simulations.

 \textbf{Acknowledgements:} This work is a collaboration between Goldman Sachs and QCWare, it was carried out during TGT and FL's internships at Goldman Sachs.
 We acknowledge helpful discussions with Adam Bouland, Nikitas Stamatopolous, Rajiv Krishnakumar, and Paul Burchard.
+We thank an anonymous reviewer for helpful comments and for pointing out errors in a previous version of the QoPrime algorithm.